Auto Loan Calculator

 How is an auto loan calculator different from a general loan calculator?

-An auto loan calculator adds vehicle-specific inputs like down payment, trade-in value, sales tax, and fees.
-A general loan calculator is better for broad borrowing estimates that do not depend on the car deal structure.
+An auto loan calculator adds vehicle-specific inputs like down payment, trade-in value, trade-in payoff, sales tax, rebates, and dealer fees.
+A general loan calculator is better for broad borrowing estimates that do not depend on a car deal structure.

 How does a larger down payment affect my monthly car payment?

-A larger down payment usually lowers the amount financed, which can reduce both the monthly payment and the total interest paid over the loan term.
+A larger down payment reduces the amount financed, which lowers both the monthly payment and the total interest paid over the loan term, assuming the APR and term stay the same.

 Should I include taxes and fees in the estimate?